chengyuehan/240Journal/journal-pages/week-06.md

 ### 4.[This is Not My Name](https://vis.csh.ac.at/notmyname/)

 **What draws me to it?**
-This example visualize Chinese Pinyin, which in my opinion is purely academic content, with a theme that is close to life.
+This example visualize Chinese Pinyin with a theme that is close to life.

 **What specific quality or approach might I carry forward?**
 The way it is visualized is very interesting.
 I like the pattern of big trees and leaves.
 I wanted to use a similar approach in my visualizations to make them fun, intuitive and creative.